Entering Multiple Donations for One Date

 Finding Donors

 If you have many more donors in your list than you have donations to enter on this date, finding the donors may require a certain amount of scrolling.
-You can avoid that by using the Find Donor button (or Alt-F) to find a donor by part of its name, its member/envelope number, phone number or address.
-(This is basically the same function as File à Find Donor on the main window.)
+You can avoid that by using the Find Donor button (or Alt+F) to find a donor by part of its name, its member/envelope number, phone number, address or email.
+(This is basically the same function as File ⇒ Find Donor on the main window.)

-It may seem odd that you are able to find by phone number or address on this window, although you cannot immediately see the values in those fields.
-However, this window has a popup tooltip, when you hover your mouse over the Name field for a donor, that displays the phone number and address, if they have been filled in.
+It may seem odd that you are able to find by phone number, address or email on this window, although you cannot immediately see the values in those fields.
+However, this window has a popup tooltip, when you hover your mouse over the Name field for a donor, that displays any of the phone number, address, and email fields that have been filled in.
 So that way you can check it's the right donor that you have found.
+As mentioned above, that tooltip also includes the latest donation information for the donor.

 If you are working from input sheets that have subtotaled the day's entries by donation category, and want to make sure that you have entered everything properly before saving, you can click the Totals by Category button at the bottom of the window, beside the overall total.
 That will tell you how many donors you have made donations for, how many individual donations that includes, the dollar total, and a breakdown of numbers of donations and dollar amounts by donation category.